13. [Course]: Exposing a Database on the Web with Spring MVC

 public void cleanAndFill() {

-// We clear the database before each test
+// the base is cleaned before each test

 dao.deleteAllCategories();